lassebaerlandstrand/IT2810-Whirlwind-Project-1/README.md

 ### Running the tests

-You can run the tests by using `npm run tests`.
+You can run the tests by using `npm run test`.
 This will run all the tests, including snapshot and unit tests.

 ### Accessing the application through the VM

 If you are connected to an NTNU-associated network or if you are using the NTNU-distributed VPN, you can access the app at [http://it2810-05.idi.ntnu.no/project1](http://it2810-05.idi.ntnu.no/project1).

+## How to contribute

+Please read the [DEVELOPER_GUIDE.md](./DEVELOPER_GUIDE.md) to learn how you can contribute to the project.

 ## About